Types of Rooms in 5-Star Hotels

 There are a wide variety of the types of rooms found at a 5-star hotel.

-To better help your guests make decisions about which room-type is best for them, be sure to collect key information regarding the number of guests who will be staying, their reason for booking a room, their desired number and size of beds, and what additional amenities they require.
+To better help your guests make decisions about which room type is best for them, be sure to collect key information regarding the number of guests who will be staying, their reason for booking a room, their desired number and size of beds, and what additional amenities they require.

 This will ensure your guests receive the best experience possible and have amazing memories to bring back home!